 The Women's Leadership Development Program aims to prepare more women to serve in leadership roles within ARVO and within their academic institutions.

 - After participating in the program, 73% of the 2018-2019 class plans to pursue a leadership role at their institution within the next two years.

 - Of current program alumni, 49% currently serve on an ARVO committee.

 Who should apply to be a participant/mentee?

 - In a faculty/tenure-track or equivalent position for not more than 10 years

-- Have been ARVO members for at least three (3) consecutive years at time of application (i.e. active membership in 2017, 2018, and 2019) and who will maintain active membership throughout the program
+- Have been ARVO members for at least three (3) cumulative years at time of application, and who will maintain active membership throughout the program

 - Interested in future leadership positions within ARVO